ms/buildtogether.tech/src/fairness.md

-job</span>: women have to work twice as hard to be given half as much credit, they are listened to less often or given less credit for new ideas, and what is seen as confidence in men is seen as pushiness or stridency in women
-<cite>Gavett2017</cite>.
-People of color are undermined and discounted in the
-same way in majority-white workplaces in Europe and North America, and discrimination based on race, faith, and caste are endemic in the rest of the world as well.
+job</span>: women have to work twice as hard to be given half as much credit, they are listened to less often or given less credit for new ideas, and what is seen as confidence in men is seen as pushiness or stridency in women [% b Gavett2017 %].
+People of color are undermined and discounted in the same way in majority-white workplaces in Europe and North America, and discrimination based on race, faith, and caste are endemic in the rest of the world as well.